F#

 Open Source Evolution

-In 2014, F# became fully open source under the Apache 2.0 license.
-The F# Software Foundation was established to:
+In 2010, Microsoft released the F# compiler source code under the Apache 2.0 license, and in 2017 the project was relicensed under the MIT License.
+The F# Software Foundation was established in 2013 to:

 - Guide language evolution